coq/coq/doc/sphinx/addendum/micromega.rst

 tactic *e.g.*, :math:`x = 10 * x / 10` is solved by `lra`.

-.. _lia:

 `lia`: a tactic for linear integer arithmetic
 ---------------------------------------------

+.. tacn:: lia
+   :name: lia

-The tactic lia offers an alternative to the omega and romega tactic (see :ref:`omega`).
-Roughly speaking, the deductive power of lia is the combined deductive power of `ring_simplify` and `omega`.
-However, it solves linear goals that `omega` and `romega` do not solve, such as the following so-called *omega nightmare* :cite:`TheOmegaPaper`.
+This tactic offers an alternative to the :tacn:`omega` and :tac:`romega` tactics.
+Roughly speaking, the deductive power of lia is the combined deductive power of :tacn:`ring_simplify` and :tacn:`omega`.
+However, it solves linear goals that :tacn:`omega` and :tacn:`romega` do not solve, such as the following so-called *omega nightmare* :cite:`TheOmegaPaper`.

 .. coqtop:: in